DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to further combine the teaching of the details of the drive mechanism as taught by Stuber to the drive mechanism as taught by Brockmeier with reasonable expectation of driving the seed meter as originally intended.
+Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to replace one known type of driving mechanism such as those taught by Brockmeier with another known type of driving mechanism such as those taught by Stuber to drive the metering disc as originally intended.

-With regards to claims 8 and 15, Brockmeier teaches the method of claim 7 and the system of claim 14, respectively.
-However, Brockmeier is silent regarding wherein the memory element is configured to store information indicative of the uncorrected home position of the driveshaft of the motor.
+With regards to claim 15, Brockmeier, as modified by Stuber, teaches the system of claim 14.
+However, Brockmeier, as modified by Stuber, is silent regarding wherein the memory element is configured to store information indicative of the uncorrected home position of the driveshaft of the motor.

 Taylor teaches a drive mechanism (FIG. 1) comprising a memory element ([0033]) configured to store information indicative of the uncorrected home position (via the combination usage of the home sensor 102) of the driveshaft of the motor ([0053-0054]).

-With regards to claim 17, Brockmeier, as combined with Taylor, teaches the system of claim 16, wherein said electric motor ([0030]; Brockmeier) comprises an encoder (105; Taylor) configured to determine a current position of said driveshaft of said motor ([0053-0054]; Taylor).
+With regards to claim 17, Brockmeier, as combined with Stuber and Taylor, teaches the system of claim 16, wherein said electric motor comprises an encoder (105; Taylor) configured to determine a current position of said driveshaft of said motor ([0053-0054]; Taylor).

 Conclusion